jose-tello/TelloEngine/README.txt

 -Assets, library and resources will not be updated unless the button "update" in the Load window is pressed;

 To be noted:
-Despite being able to create more lights in the scene, the environment will onlly be affected by one light.
 Note that the streen environment game objects are using the default shader, but don't have a shader in its material, so unless you set it by drag and drop or load window, you will not be able to open it.